Skip to main content

 What is the Moldavite flush?+

-The "Moldavite flush" is a well-documented phenomenon where people experience a sudden sensation of warmth, tingling, or pulsing energy — typically in the hands, face, or chest — upon first holding Moldavite.
-Some people also report dizziness, lightheadedness, or emotional release.
-This reaction is believed to be caused by Moldavite's extremely high vibration triggering an energetic clearing.
-Not everyone experiences it, but it is common enough to be considered a hallmark of genuine Moldavite energy.
+The "Moldavite flush" is a widely reported experience where people feel a sudden wave of warmth, tingling, or pulsing energy, usually in the hands, face, or chest, the first time they hold Moldavite.
+Some people also report dizziness, lightheadedness, or spontaneous emotional release.
+Whether this is caused by the stone's high vibration, an autonomic nervous system response, or something else entirely is unclear, but enough people experience it that it is considered a hallmark of working with genuine Moldavite.
+Not everyone gets it, and that is fine too.

 Is Moldavite rare?+

-Yes, Moldavite is quite rare and becoming rarer.
-It is found exclusively in the Czech Republic, primarily in southern Bohemia and Moravia, and supplies are finite since no new Moldavite is being created.
-As demand has increased (particularly from social media popularity), prices have risen significantly.
-High-quality specimens with good color and texture command premium prices.
-This scarcity has unfortunately led to a market flooded with fake Moldavite — genuine pieces have natural surface textures, occasional bubbles, and a distinctive forest-green color.
+Yes, and it is getting rarer.
+Moldavite is found only in the Czech Republic, primarily in southern Bohemia and Moravia, and no new material is being created since the meteorite impact that produced it happened 15 million years ago.
+As demand has increased, especially driven by social media, prices have risen steadily.
+High-quality specimens with good color and natural surface texture command premium prices.
+That scarcity has also produced a market full of fakes, so be cautious and buy from reputable sources.

 How can I tell real Moldavite from fake?+

-Genuine Moldavite has distinctive characteristics: a natural, sculpted surface texture with ridges, valleys, and occasional bubbles (from rapid cooling), a forest-green to olive-green color that appears to glow from within when backlit, and a Mohs hardness of 5.5.
-Fakes are often smooth glass with unnatural colors (too bright or too dark), lack natural surface textures, may have perfectly uniform shapes, and are suspiciously cheap.
+Genuine Moldavite has a natural, sculpted surface with ridges, valleys, and occasional bubbles from rapid cooling.
+Its color is forest-green to olive-green, and it glows from within when you hold it up to light.
+The Mohs hardness is 5.5.
+Fakes are often smooth glass with colors that are too bright or too dark, lack natural surface textures, have perfectly uniform shapes, and are suspiciously cheap.
 Real Moldavite is never perfectly smooth or uniformly colored.
-When in doubt, purchase only from reputable dealers with certificates of authenticity.
+Buy from reputable dealers who provide certificates of authenticity.

 How does Moldavite activate the Heart and Crown for Scorpio?+